-HCI 604 Healthcare Informatics and Technology 3.00 HCI 617 Electronic Health Records: Analysis of Clinical Information Systems & Application to Nursing Practice 3.00 HCI 610 Health Informatics Capstone 3.00
+HCI 604 Healthcare Informatics and Technology 3 credit hours HCI 617 Electronic Health Records: Analysis of Clinical 3 credit hours Information Systems & Application to Nursing Practice

-Concentration in Nursing Education (9 credits)
+Concentration in Nursing Education

 The Nursing Education concentration is designed to provide students the knowledge and competencies to be academic nurse educators in various educational and practice settings.
 Upon completion, graduates will possess the knowledge and skills that enable educators to teach effectively in clinical and lab, online, hybrid, virtual and classroom learning environments.